barbarum/notes/engineering.md

 ### 1.2.1.
 Leadership

-1. Lead by example (Role Model)
+- Lead by example (Role Model)

-2. Influence people
+- Influence people

-3. Do as said

-4. What's said must be completed
+- Do as said, what's said must be completed

-5. Represent and Repeat yourself
+- Represent and Repeat yourself

-6. Stays pretty hand-off, and ready to jump in to offer guidance when needed
+- Stays pretty hand-off, and ready to jump in to offer guidance when needed

-7. Sharp your technology skills up-to-date
+- Sharp your technology skills up-to-date

 ### 1.2.2.
 Management Tools

-1. Engineering Level & Promotion & Salary Review
+- Engineering Level & Promotion & Salary Review

-2. KPI & OKR
+- KPI & OKR

-3. PIP
+- PIP

 ## 1.3.
 Questions

 ### 1.3.1.
 How to do task assignment?

-1. Describe the background
+- Describe the background

-2. What to do and expectation?
+- What to do and expectation?

-3. When to complete?
+- When to complete?

-4. How to do?
+- How to do?
 (For junior engineers)

-5. Stage checking
+- Stage checking

-6. Expectation of next round staging check.
+- Expectation of next round staging check.

-7. Confirm if it's followed (Ask him to repeat)
+- Confirm if it's followed (Ask him to repeat)
 ### 1.3.2.
 How to do PIP?